MyProVerse/reignverse-dating-website/README.md

-# Reignverse Dating Website
+# ReignVerse Dating Website

-Welcome to the Reignverse Dating Website repository.
+Welcome to the ReignVerse Dating Website repository.
 This project is a clone of a modern and fully responsive dating website.
 The website includes a homepage and an about page, both designed to provide a seamless and engaging user experience.

 ## Introduction

-The Reignverse Dating Website is a clone of a stylish web design project created to connect individuals in an engaging and user-friendly environment.
+The ReignVerse Dating Website is a clone of a stylish web design project created to connect individuals in an engaging and user-friendly environment.
 The website features a homepage with highlights and an about page providing more information about the service.

 ## Features